 Contact the Law Offices of William A. Stavros, LLC as soon as possible, if you believe that you or anyone you know has been injured or harmed due the actions, recklessness or negligence of another.
 You may reach him by calling (410) 825-3300 in the Baltimore Metropolitan area and surrounding counties or (410) 739-0794 on Maryland’s Eastern Shore.

-To be certain that your rights are protected after sustaining an injury caused by another, you should contact a lawyer as soon as possible after the occurrence.
+To be certain that your rights are protected after sustaining an injury caused by another, you should contact a Baltimore County personal injury lawyer as soon as possible after the occurrence.
 This will prevent you from making some error in the initial stage of your claim that could affect your ability to recover compensation for your injury.
 For example, where there is a question as to who was at fault in a collision, insurance adjusters will frequently try to get recorded statements from accident victims immediately after the collision and before the victim is represented by counsel.
 Making a mistake in a recorded statement given to an insurance adjuster can fatally ruin your claim.
 A lawyer will prevent that from occurring.

-An attorney will relieve you from having to deal with insurance companies and handling paperwork, so that you will not have to worry about collecting medical records and bills or submitting a PIP (Personal Injury Protection) claim to your own insurer.
+A Baltimore County personal injury attorney will relieve you from having to deal with insurance companies and handling paperwork, so that you will not have to worry about collecting medical records and bills or submitting a PIP (Personal Injury Protection) claim to your own insurer.
 This leaves you free to concentrate on getting the medical care you require to recover from your injuries.
 It is also essential to contact a personal injury attorney as soon as possible after an injury to ensure compliance with strict laws regarding the timely filing of a claim and that all of your rights are protected.

 Our Personal Injury practice areas include but are not limited to:

 - Pedestrian Accidents

 - False Imprisonment